alfi-j/chefcito/README.md

 ## Data Architecture

-The application uses MongoDB Atlas as its primary data store.
+The application uses MongoDB Atlas as its primary data store with the following collections:
+- Users: User accounts with role-based access control
+- Staff: Staff member information
+- Categories: Menu categories and modifier groups
+- MenuItems: Food and drink items with pricing
+- Orders: Customer orders with status tracking
+- Inventory: Stock items with low-stock alerts
+- Customers: Customer information
+- PaymentMethods: Available payment options

 All data operations are handled through a dedicated MongoDB service layer that provides typed methods for all backend operations.
-This service handles:

-- Connection management with connection pooling
-- CRUD operations for all data entities
-- Data validation and error handling
-- Proper resource cleanup

 ## Project Structure